 4| Research Essentials & Requirements Needed

 Pass time being stuck in the house all day and research essentials and requirements needed for your next destination.
 Are you prepared to get on the plane?
-It is time to brush up and get all your ducks are in row?
+It is time to brush up and get all your ducks in row.

 Documentation & Requirements